gajendhir/rnnotes/docs/basics/the-editor.md

 # Editor and Extensions

-Technically speaking, you need a simple text editor for development in react-native.
+Technically speaking, you need only a simple text editor for development in react-native.
 But, using a dedicated programming editor changes the way you can manage multi-file projects.

 ## Visual Studio Code